Get Your Questions Answered

 Below are many of the most commonly asked questions and quick answers.
-For reference, the questions are grouped by the following categories: booking process, payments, performance preparations, uniforming, tunes, and learning the bagpipes.
+For reference, the questions are grouped by the following categories: booking process, payments, performance preparation, uniforming, tunes, and learning the bagpipes.

 Q: Are you available for my event?

-A: You can track the dates I already have booked on my calendar by visiting the Bookings page.
-This page is updated regularly as booking deposits are paid.
+A: You can track Piper Jonas' schedule of upcoming performances by visiting the Bookings page.
+Reserved dates are updated regularly as booking deposits are paid.

 Q: What is the process for booking?

-A: I typically ask for a non-refundable deposit to guarantee the date against other inquiries/bookings.
-The deposit may be waived for short-notice bookings, but applies for any event more than a week out.
-I initiate the process by creating an invoice for the deposit.
-Once booked, I hold a consultation over phone or email (client's preference) where we discuss timing, tune selection, and next steps.
+A: Typically a non-refundable deposit is required to guarantee the date against other inquiries/bookings.
+The deposit may be waived for short-notice bookings such as funerals or last-minute surprise events, but applies for any event more than a week out.
+The process is initiated through an invoice for the deposit.
+Once booked, a consultation over phone or email (client's preference) can be held where timing, tune selection, and next steps are discussed.

 Q: What if I need multiple pipers or a small ensemble?

-A: Given enough notice and based on availability, I can typically arrange to have a group formed for an event.
-This could range from a couple pipers to a 'mini-band' of pipers and drummers.
+A: Given enough notice and based on others' availability, Piper Jonas can typically arrange to have a ensemble formed for an event.
+This could range from a couple pipers to a 'mini-band' of both pipers and drummers.
 Feel free to bring this up in the free consultation if you're interested in additional players.

 Q: Do you travel?
 If so, are there travel fees?

-A: I have traveled for events as far north as Mendocino, east as Auburn, and south as Santa Barbara.
-I am willing to travel, but for location outside of 20 miles I might charge an additional fee.
-I typically serve cities within the following California counties: Alameda, Marin, Monterey, Napa, San Joaquin, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma.
+A: Piper Jonas has traveled for events as far north as Mendocino, east as Auburn, and south as Santa Barbara.
+Please note that locations outside of 20 miles from San Jose might incur additional travel fees.
+Piper Jonas typically serve cities within the following California counties: Alameda, Marin, Monterey, Napa, San Joaquin, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma.

 Q: What forms of payment do you accept for the deposit/balance?